dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 CMD ["sh", "-c", "exec redis-server --requirepass \"$REDIS_PASSWORD\""]
 ```

-The file above starts by defining the [oficial Redis image](https://hub.docker.com/_/redis/) as the base for our own image, and then define `secret` as the password for connecting to Redis.
+The file above starts by defining the [official Redis image](https://hub.docker.com/_/redis/) as the base for our own image, and then define `secret` as the password for connecting to Redis.
 To build and run this image, we can issue the following commands:

 ```bash
 # create redis image